Behnam-sn/Castle-Docusaurus/docs/hardware/cpu/cpu.md

 ### Cache Memory

 Modern CPUs have one or multiple layers of cache,
-That handle tasks at speeds faster than RAM can achieve,
+That handle tasks at speeds faster than RAM can achieve.
 Due to the cache’s advantageous position on the CPU’s processor chip.

 ### Registers

 Registers are small, high-speed memory storage locations within the CPU.

+Registers provide faster access times than other memory levels like RAM or cache memory.

 They hold data that the CPU is currently working on,
 And facilitate quick access to data.

 CPUs have several types of registers:

-- #### General-purpose registers
+- #### General-Purpose Registers

   That hold operational data.

-- #### Instruction registers
+- #### Instruction Registers

   That hold the current instruction being processed.

-- #### A program counter
+- #### A Program Counter

   That holds the memory address of the next instruction to be fetched.

-Registers provide faster access times than other memory levels like RAM or cache memory.

 ### ALU

 The arithmetic/logic unit (ALU),
 Handles all arithmetic operations and logical operations.

-Its math functionality is based on four types of operations (addition, subtraction, multiplication and division).
+Its math functionality is based on four types of operations:

+- Addition
+- Subtraction
+- Multiplication
+- Division

-And logical operations typically involve some type of comparison (AND, OR, and NOT) on data.
+And logical operations typically involve some type of comparison on data:

-It receives data from registers within the CPU,
-Processes it based on the instructions from the control unit,
-And produces the result.
+- AND
+- OR
+- NOT

 ### Clock